jason-weirather/pythologist/README.md

 *Read and analyze cell image data.*

-The purpose of this software is to 1) read exports from InForm software or other sources into a common storage format, and 2) analyzing image data where cells have been segemented and annotated.
-This software is generally run from a jupyter notebook and aims to provide hooks into the image data so that the user can have flexability to execute analyses they find in the primary literature.
+The purpose of this software is to 1) read exports from InForm software or other sources into a common storage format, and 2) extract basic analysis features from cell image data.
+This software is generally intended to be run from a jupyter notebook and aims to provide hooks into the image data so that the user can have flexability to execute analyses they find in the primary literature.

 [List of large-scale image analysis publications](https://github.com/jason-weirather/pythologist/wiki/list-of-large-scale-image-analysis-publications)

-Pythologist is based on **IrisSpatialFeatures** https://github.com/gusef/IrisSpatialFeatures (C.D.
+Pythologist is based on [**IrisSpatialFeatures**](https://github.com/gusef/IrisSpatialFeatures) (C.D.
 Carey, ,D. Gusenleitner, M. Lipshitz, et al. Blood.
 2017) https://doi.org/10.1182/blood-2017-03-770719, and is implemented in the python programming language.

 Features this software add are: